joergsimon/SDCND-Term1-Vehicle-Detection-and-Tracking/report.md

 | Ada Boost             | n_estimators=100              | 98.6%                     			|
 | Gradient Boost        | n_estimators=100, learning_rate=1.0, max_depth=1, random_state=0              | 98.3%                     			|

 This is already interesting as it shows that several alternatives with similar ranges exist, and maybe one of them is not overfitting.
 The overfitting is likely on some features which diversify in this set only, because the LinearSVM had 97.4% on the validation set in the first try.
 Hoewever, maybe we get an idea if we now on the validation set compute the exact classification result and confusion matrix for each of the classifiers.
+The end of the script in `train_clf.py` of the notebook computes detailed results.
 This is shown in the next part:

 ---